About Lucerne Grass, Background, Growing in Zimbabwe, Eviction of Villagers - Pindula

 |+

-Due to lack of adequate rainfall areas like Chikombedzi, Majijimba and Malisanga in south have so far recorded the highest number of livestock deaths.
+Due to lack of adequate rainfall areas like Chikombedzi, Majijimbaand Malisanga in Chiredzi south have so far recorded the highest number of livestock deaths.

 [[Dendairy]] Managing Director, [[Darren Coetzee]] said though the project will start with 6 000 hectares of land they are looking forward to expanding the project which will directly benefit the local community.